cryptomator/winfsp-uninstaller/README.md

 To skip the dialog and ensure full silent execution, pass `-q` as an argument.
 To adjust the window title, pass `-t <My custom window title>` as an argument.
 To adjust the message in the dialog box, pass `-m <My custom message>` as an argument.
+To directly exit the application and do nothing, pass `-s` as an argument.
+This flag is necessary to skip execution during uninstall or other bundle actions.

 ## Usage
 ```xml